SmilingHeretic/aragon-streaming-app/README.md

 ## Design Sketches

-We first made a [design in Figma](https://www.figma.com/file/PBHpbJMYFHCrUeRCWrEHQo/Aragon-DAO-%2B-Super-app?node-id=8%3A2) to be visually consistent with the Aragon UI, the preliminary mock up helped us thinking through the user journey.
+We first made a [design in Figma](https://www.figma.com/file/PBHpbJMYFHCrUeRCWrEHQo/Aragon-DAO-%2B-Super-app?node-id=8%3A2) to be visually consistent with the Aragon UI.
+The preliminary mock-up helped us think through the user journey.

 ### Streaming App Overview
 ![Streaming App Overview](assets/FigmaAppOverview.png)